Overlord (2018 film): Plot

-The team continues onward and meets Chloe, a young woman from the village where the church is located.
-She lets them take refuge in her house.
-Chloe lives with her 8-year-old brother Paul and her aunt, who has been disfigured by Nazi experiments taking place in the church.
-After Tibbet and Chase depart to check the scheduled rendezvous site, a Nazi patrol led by SS Hauptsturmführer Wafner visits Chloe.
-Wafner sends his men away, and proceeds to coerce Chloe for sex, threatening to send her brother to the church to be "fixed."
-Boyce cannot ignore this and interrupts the Nazi officer.
-Ford is forced to follow suit and restrains Wafner.
+The survivors meet Chloe, a young woman from the church's village, and take refuge in her house.
+Chloe lives with her 8-year-old brother Paul and her aunt, who was disfigured by Nazi experiments.
+Tibbet and Chase depart for the scheduled rendezvous site and a Nazi patrol led by SS Hauptsturmführer Wafner visits Chloe.
+Wafner sends his men away and proceeds to coerce Chloe for sex, threatening to send her brother to be "fixed."
+Boyce and Ford interrupt and capture Wafner.

-Attempting to reach the rendezvous point to look for Tibbet and Chase, Boyce witnesses the Nazis burning disfigured village residents.
-He is chased by a dog and forced to hide in a truck carrying dead bodies into the church.
-Sneaking out of the truck, Boyce discovers an underground base that houses not only a radio operating room, but also a laboratory where the Germans perform various experiments on the villagers involving a mysterious serum and a large pit filled with black tar.
-Boyce takes a syringe containing the serum and rescues Rosenfeld, another member of the paratrooper squad, who was captured alive.
+Boyce searches for Tibbet and Chase, witnessing Nazis burning disfigured villagers, and is forced by a dog into a truck carrying dead bodies to the church.
+Boyce disembarks and finds an underground base housing a radio operating room and laboratory where the Germans perform experiments involving a serum and pit of black tar.
+Boyce takes a syringe of serum and rescues Rosenfeld, another member of their squad who had been captured.
 They escape through the base's sewers.

-When Boyce and Rosenfeld get back to Chloe's house, Tibbet and Chase have already returned.
-Wafner refuses to explain what the serum does, even as Ford tortures him.
-As the squad prepares to attack the church, Wafner attempts to escape, and fatally shoots Chase.
-Boyce, having seen a dead man supposedly resurrected by the serum in the lab, injects Chase with the syringe.
-Chase is resurrected, but soon mutates and turns violent.
-A scuffle ensues, ending with Boyce bludgeoning Chase to death.
-A patrol responding to the carnage arrives, and a shootout erupts in which the patrol is killed and Ford blows half of Wafner's face off.
-Wafner escapes with Paul as a hostage and back at the lab, injects himself with two doses of the serum.
+Boyce, Rosenfeld, Tibbet and Chase all return to Chloe's house where Wafner refuses to explain the serum.
+Wafner kills Chase as he attempts to escape.
+Boyce injects Chase with the serum, resurrecting him as a violent mutant, and Boyce bludgeons him to death.
+A patrol responds and Ford blows off half of Wafner's face in the ensuing firefight.
+Wafner escapes with Paul as a hostage and injects himself with two doses of the serum in the lab.